rotem-milestonezero/task-assignment/Nest-React-Task.md

 **NestJs Backend**

-* UsersAPI: Create a NestJs API that fetches data from https://jsonplaceholder.typicode.com/users.
+* UsersAPI: Create a NestJs API that fetches data from `https://jsonplaceholder.typicode.com/users`.
 The API should return user data with the following fields: name, email, company name.
-* PostsAPI: Create another API that fetches posts of a selected user from https://jsonplaceholder.typicode.com/posts.
+* PostsAPI: Create another API that fetches posts of a selected user from `https://jsonplaceholder.typicode.com/posts`.
 * NewPostAPI: Add an API endpoint that allows users to create a new post.
-The new post should be added to the list of posts for the user.
+The new post should be saved in the DB (see `PostgreSQL` section below.
+In case the related user isn't exist, save it also.
+* Input Validation: Every request's DTO fields types should be validated using Nest's basic input validation tools (Pipe and Decorators)

 ***NestJs Decorators***

 Custom Decorator: Create a custom decorator that logs the execution time the method it's applied to.
 This decorator should print the name of the method and the time it took to execute.
 Apply this time execution log decorator to all API's.

 ***NestJs Interceptors***